What is a regulatory consultation paper?

 What if…

-Scenario | What you should know |
+| Scenario | What you should know |

-You missed the comment deadline | Your feedback may not be considered, but you can still review decisions in SEBI circulars. |
+| You missed the comment deadline | Your feedback may not be considered, but you can still review decisions in SEBI circulars. |

-You want to submit feedback | Each paper contains an email ID and deadline for responses.
-Send your views directly to SEBI. |
+| You want to submit feedback | Each paper contains an email ID and deadline for responses—send your views directly to SEBI. |

-You're unsure if it affects you | Review the 'Scope' and 'Applicability' sections in the document to understand relevance. |
+| You're unsure if it affects you | Check the paper’s Scope and Applicability sections to assess relevance. |

 Last updated: 19 Jun 2025